The BEST Maple Roasted Brussels Sprouts with Bacon

-These roasted maple bacon brussels sprouts are the perfect sweet & savory Thanksgiving side dish.
-Tossed with dried cranberries & crunchy pecans, this flavorful dish will be everyone’s holiday favorite!
+These roasted brussels sprouts recipe is the ultimate sweet and savory Thanksgiving side dish.
+Tossed maple syrup and bacon pieces, dried cranberries, and crunchy pecans, this flavorful dish will be everyone’s holiday favorite!
+Quick and easy, these maple roasted brussel sprouts are the perfect side dish.

-The first step is to toast the pecans lightly, followed by pre-cooking the bacon.
-I love to use my no-mess baked bacon method!
-Step 3 is what makes this dish so amazing, the Brussels sprouts roast in the leftover bacon fat.
-Toss all the ingredients, and serve!
+I use my no-mess baked bacon method!
+Then, the Brussels sprouts roast in the leftover bacon fat.
 The sweetness from the maple syrup and the cranberries + the salty & savory bacon is seriously to die for.

 Mary’s Tips & Tricks

-Can I make this side dish ahead of time?
-Brussel sprouts are best when they’re crispy and roasted fresh.
-You can definitely prep this dish ahead of time, but I would roast the Brussel sprouts on the day of serving to maximize freshness, crispiness, and flavor.
+Brussels sprouts are best when they’re crispy and roasted fresh.
+You can definitely prep this dish ahead of time, but I would roast the Brussels sprouts on the day of serving to maximize freshness, crispiness, and flavor.

-How do I reheat leftover Maple Bacon Brussels Sprouts?
 You can sauté them in a pan, microwave, or heat at 350 for 20 mins.
-The baking and sauteeing options will give them the best chance at getting crispy!
+The baking and sauteeing options will give them the best chance of getting crispy!

 - 2 lbs brussels sprouts , halved (or quartered if they're very large)